 As W.S.
 Gilbert put it: "When everyone is somebody/ Then no-one's anybody."
 This makes more sense to me than Warhol's "15 minutes of fame" for each of us.
 I do think that, generally, the celebrity thing has got a bit out of hand these days.

-So the modest hope for this website is that it might share interests with anyone who wanders this way, answer a question or two, and prompt occasional moments of discussion.
+So the modest hope for this website is that it might share interests with anyone who wanders this way.

 Art has been an abiding interest, a (quite intense) pre-occupation.
 I don't believe in espousing traditional or modern to the exclusion of each other or writing off, say, abstract art in favour of figurative, or conceptual in favour of perceptual.
 Such divisions are pure nonsense in an art world where anything goes (or should).